dmccuskey/lua-error/README.md

 	/path_to_file/main.lua:110: in main chunk
 ```

+In the error we can see our error string "this is my error" and the corresponding traceback.

-Often `error()` is only used to create string-errors.
-The drawback to these types of errors is they are fragile and hard to represent other meaningful errors (eg, `system.error.overflow`, `system.error.protocol`, `system.error.authentication`, etc).
+As shown, `error()` is often only used to create string-type errors.
+There are a couple of drawbacks to these types of errors in that they are:

+1. fragile

+  Is that string "`ProtocolError`" from my module or yours?
+If string "`out of data`" changes then my code will break

+2. harder to represent other meaningful errors

+  Like `system.error.overflow`, `system.error.protocol`, etc

-Though one feature of `error()` which we can use to our advantage is that it will pass back anything you send in (including objects!).
+Though one feature of `error()` is that its argument can be anything, not just a string.
+So, to help the issue, we can use an Error object.
 More on this later.

 #### try(), catch(), finally() ####